 - For the payment of programme fee, a crossed cheque made payable to “Kadoorie Farm & Botanic Garden Corporation” should be posted to “Education Department, Kadoorie Farm & Botanic Garden, Lam Kam Road, Tai Po, N.T. ” within one week after receiving the payment voucher.
-Please mark “Application for Group Tree Planting Programme” on the envelope.
+Please mark “Application for Reforestation Programme” on the envelope.

 - No change of the date for tree planting is allowed after confirmation.
 If a group wishes to change to another date for tree planting, it will be necessary to submit a new application.

 - Please bring along your own water bottles and enough drinking water.
 There is no bottled water available at KFBG.

 - The footpaths are muddy and sometimes slippery.
 It is highly recommended that you wear appropriate clothing (e.g., sports/hiking shoes, outdoor wear).
 Please also bring along your hats and umbrellas/raincoats, in case of rain, and insect repellent (such as citronella-based insect deterrent).
 Be prepared to get dirty and sweaty.

 - Please wear appropriate clothing – light-coloured long sleeves and trousers.

 - Please follow the instructions of our staff at all times.
 They are concerned about your safety and well-being.